edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

 ### Common Service Metrics

-!!! edgey "Edgex 2.3"
-    Collection of common service metrics for all core/support/application/device services is new in Edgex 2.3.
-Additional common service metrics will be added in future releases.

-All services now have the ability to collect the following common service metrics
+All services have the ability to collect the following common service metrics

 - **SecuritySecretsRequested** - Count of secrets requested from the service's Secret Store.
 - **SecuritySecretsStored** - Count of secret stored to the service's Secret Store.